msackton/taelgarverse1720/docs/people/other-nonhumans/werewolf-prisoner.md

 died: 1748
 title: Werewolf Prisoner
 hide_toc: true
+hide_backlinks: true
+hide: [toc]
 ---
 ### The Unnamed Werewolf

-A prisoner taken by the party and interrogated with magic in [Session 39 (DuFr)](<../../campaigns/dunmari-frontier/session-notes/session-39-dufr.md>).
+A prisoner taken by the party and interrogated with magic in Session 39 (DuFr).
 Later executed in [Tokra](<../../gazetteer/greater-dunmar/realms/dunmar/central-dunmar/tokra/tokra.md>).